nhayward/BookLightEditorial/user/pages/07.contact/form.md

             display: thankyou
 ---

-Please send us a message and we will get back to you within 1-2 business days!
+If you are ready to begin or if you have questions for us, please send us a message and we will get back to you within 1-2 business days!

 If you are looking for an estimate, include an approximate word count, type of story/genre, and what services you have your eye on.
 The more information you give us, the better!